 You’ve got a wide range of choices when it comes to oils, most of it depending on what you’re frying and what’s important to you.
 Pressed seeds and nuts make simple, virgin oils.
 These unprocessed oils are best for finishing your salads and dishes but break down into unsavory and unhealthful compounds.
 Mechanical and chemical processes help oils beat this breakdown; see our chart below for your options

-These fats are fine for quick sautéing and frying delicate donuts and light fritters: Butter, Coconut Oil, Olive Oil, Shortening and Avocado Oil (these two can go up to 375-380F).
+Butter, Coconut Oil, Olive Oil, Shortening and Avocado Oil are fine for quick sautéing and frying delicate donuts and light fritters (Shortening and Avocado Oil can go up to 375°-380°F)

-These oils will work for frying things with darker surfaces, from fried chicken to deep, dark apple fritters: Duck Fat, Chicken Fat, Lard, Grapeseed Oil.
+Duck Fat, Chicken Fat, Lard, Grapeseed Oil will work for frying things with darker surfaces, from fried chicken to deep, dark apple fritters

 Canola Oil, Beef Tallow, most other vegetable and vegetable-blend oils.